rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 - mysql -u root -p
 - CREATE DATABASE tempSensor1;
 - CREATE TABLE dataSensor1 (tdate DATE, ttime TIME, sensor  TEXT, temperature FLOAT);
+- quit

 3- Create a script to read the temperature and store in DB.
-- sudo nano dataDBRealSensor1.py, and copy the code from dataDBRealSensor1.py in this repository.
+- sudo nano dataDBRealSensor1.py, and copy the code from dataDBRealSensor1.py file you can find in this repository.

 4- Create a task in CRON (CRONTAB).
 - sudo chmod +x dataDBRealSensor1.py --> to do a executable script